Tides of Tadoussac.com Marées de Tadoussac

 Powel Family who built the Bailey house

 Robert and Amy purchased land in Tadoussac in 1865 from Willis Russell and built a house next door to him (The Bailey house).
-The adjoining lots were connected by a gate and Mrs. Powel visited Mrs. Russell every afternoon.
-These Rhodes, Russell and Powel properties were referred to as “our three cottages” by the men and the three of them often played whist together in the evening.
-Mr. Powel was said to be “the life of every party and they were very generous and hospitable to young people from Tadoussac who visited them in Philadelphia, not least some of Col. Rohodes’s sons who worked in Mr. Powel’s rail yards.
+The adjoining lots were connected by a gate and Mrs Powel visited Mrs Russell nearly every afternoon.
+These Rhodes, Russell, and Powel properties were referred to as “our three cottages” by the men and the three of them often played whist together in the evening.
+Mr Powel was said to be “the life of every party” and they were very generous and hospitable to young people from Tadoussac who visited them in Philadelphia, not least some of Col. Rhodes’s sons who worked in Mr Powel’s rail yards.

 Both Robert Powel and Willis Russell were charter members of the Marguerite Salmon Club.
 There were a number of other charter members, all American, Willis Russell being the only Canadian.

 Robert died in 1883.
 His obituary, taken from The Daily News of Huntingdon, Pennsylvania, describes his activities during his career.